Spanish Cross: Silver with Swords

 The Spanish Cross in Silver was awarded to servicemen who took part in decisive battles or had considerable fighting experience.

 8,304 silver crosses with swords were awarded.

 Gold

 The Spanish Cross in Gold was awarded, only with swords, to servicemen who showed great merit in combat or exceptional leadership.

 1,126 gold crosses were awarded.

 Gold with Diamonds

 The Spanish Cross in Gold with Swords and Diamonds was the highest grade of the decoration.
 It was awarded to those who showed great leadership skills in battle or great merit.

-28 gold crosses with diamonds were awarded, one of which was presented to Adolf Galland.
+28 gold crosses with diamonds were awarded, one of which was presented to both Werner Mölders and Adolf Galland.

 Next of Kin

 A Cross of Honour for relatives of the German dead in Spain (Ehrenkreuz für hinterbliebene Deutscher Spanienkämpfer) was awarded to relatives of servicemen who died during their service in Spain.

 315 next of kin crosses were awarded.

 Design

 The Spanish Cross is a Maltese cross with, in its centre, a swastika on a roundel.
 Between each arm of the cross is the Luftwaffe eagle and, for the versions with swords, two crossed swords, placed behind the eagle symbols.
 The diamond class had brilliants placed around the swastika in the central roundel.

 The reverse side is plain and has a pin used for wearing the cross on the uniform.

 The cross for next of kin is bronze and similar to the cross without swords, but smaller in size.
-Unlike the others, it is attached to a ribbon in black with edges in red, yellow, and red (the colours of the Spanish flag).
+Unlike the others, it is attached to a ribbon in black with edges in red, yellow, and red (the colours of the Spanish Nationalist flag).